docknetwork/dock-substrate/scripts/ansible/README.md

 ## Ansible playbook for testnode.

 The playbook [poa-1-testnet-node](poa-1-testnet-node.yml) is used to run a testnet node, be it a validator, sentry or a full node.
-The playbook has only been tested with Ubuntu and will setup Docker, pull the testnet node image, start a container and run a node.
-For non-Ubuntu machines, the playbook might be useful if Docker is already setup.
+The playbook has only been tested on remotes running Ubuntu 18.04 and RHEL 8.2 using ansible 2.9.6 with python 3.8.
-The playbook requires some variables which it reads either from the given host file or command line.
+It requires python3 to be installed on the remote (where node will run) as well and sudo access to the remotes.
+It will setup Docker, pull the testnet node image, start a container running a node.
 These are the parameters

 1. path to python interpreter on remote `ansible_python_interpreter`
 1. node name as `node_name`